0xsereel/starknet-cmtat/docs/FACTORY.md

 # CMTAT Factory Contract

-The CMTAT Factory is a smart contract that enables the deployment of Standard, Debt, and Light CMTAT token implementations on Starknet.
+The CMTAT Factory is a smart contract that enables the deployment of Standard, Debt, Light, and Allowlist CMTAT token implementations on Starknet.
 It provides a centralized, upgradeable mechanism for deploying compliant security token contracts.

 ## Overview

-The factory contract follows the factory pattern, storing class hashes of the three CMTAT implementations and providing deployment functions that use the `deploy_syscall` to create new contract instances.
+The factory contract follows the factory pattern, storing class hashes of the four CMTAT implementations and providing deployment functions that use the `deploy_syscall` to create new contract instances.

 ## Features